KCprsnlcc/ExpenseMate/README.md

 ## Features

-- **Expense Logging**: Easily add expenses with details such as amount, category, and notes.
+- **Expense Logging**: Easily add expenses with details such as amount, and category.
 - **Statistical Analysis**: Gain insights into your spending habits with detailed charts and graphs.
 - **Budget Management**: Set budget limits and receive notifications to stay on track.